navidRashik/technotesplus/readme.md

 ## How to run it

-need docker in your environment. pls download it before running.
+need docker in your environment. pls download it before running. run command:

 ```
-docker-compose up
+make run_dev
 ```

 after running the please look into flowing link for documentation